“When you face difficult times, know that challenges are not sent to destroy you. They are sent to promote, increase and strengthen you”

 – JK Rowling

-4. It sharpens your grit
+4. Challenges sharpen your grit

 “When you come out of the storm, you won’t be the same person who walked in.
 That’s what this storm’s all about.”